Roles, Rights & Responsibilities

 In certain situations, reasonable accommodations may require modification of standard classroom approaches.
 The following are examples of accommodations that may be necessary to ensure equal access to education:

-- Provide necessary accommodations for exam taking or provide the exam to the Testing Administration Center where the student can receive the accommodations needed.
+- Provide necessary accommodations for exam taking or provide the exam to the Testing Center where the student can receive the accommodations needed.

 - Provide alternative ways to fulfill course requirements.

 Confidentiality in the accommodation process must be maintained by all parties.
-Letters of accommodation should be filed in a safe place, and faculty should refrain from discussing students’ disabilities and necessary accommodations in the hearing of fellow students or others who do not have an “educational need to know.”
+Letters of accommodation should be filed in a safe place, and faculty should refrain from discussing students’ disabilities and necessary accommodations in the presence of fellow students or others who do not have an “educational need to know.”